ipspace/blog/content/posts/2025/05/ospf-area-range-loop-prevention.md

 192.168.0.0    10.0.0.4        3600 0x80000001 0x10c1 192.168.0.0/24
 ```

-However, even though the **area range** is now inactive (A2 has no information about prefixes within 192.168.0.0/24), A2 neither creates a discard route nor uses the backbone summary LSA for 192.168.0.0/24.
+Even though the **area range** is now inactive (A2 has no information about prefixes within 192.168.0.0/24), A2 neither creates a discard route nor uses the backbone summary LSA for 192.168.0.0/24.
 Consequently, area 3 loses reachability with area 1.

 {{<cc>}}Best OSPF routes on A2 running FRRouting{{</cc>}}
 ```